Suicide and suicidal thoughts

 However, the link between antidepressants and suicidal thinking isn't clear — and not taking an antidepressant when it's needed also increases the risk of suicide.
 To be safe, anyone who starts taking an antidepressant should be watched closely for signs of suicidal thinking.
 If you — or someone you know — has suicidal thoughts when taking an antidepressant, immediately contact your doctor or get emergency help.

-But suicide and attempted suicide exact a toll in other ways, too — both for those who want to take their own life and for their loved ones.
-You may be so consumed by suicidal thoughts that you can't function in your daily life, for instance.
+Suicidal thoughts and attempted suicide take an emotional toll, both for those who want to take their own life and for their loved ones.
+For instance, you may be so consumed by suicidal thoughts that you can't function in your daily life.
 And while many suicide attempts are impulsive acts during a moment of crisis, they can leave you with permanent serious or debilitating injuries, such as organ failure or brain damage.

 For those left behind after a suicide — people known as survivors of suicide — grief, anger, depression and guilt are common.